metagentools/GraphBin/docs/install.md

 ### Method 2: pip install

-You can install GraphBin using pip.
+You can install GraphBin using `pip` from the [PyPI](https://pypi.org/project/graphbin/) distribution.

 ```
 pip install graphbin